samarthks/inventory-management/README.md

 The application is designed in forms of api structure.
 Eaach CRUD operation has its own api.
-I have used postgresql,node.js,swagger UI,express for develooping the aapplication.
+I have used postgresql,node.js,swagger UI,express for developing the application.
-I have chosed to export data as csv as additional feaature.
+I have chosed to export data as csv as additional feature.

 **To run the application**